 Projecting onto walls

 When it comes to solid surface projecting, using your wall is about as easy as it gets.
 Since walls are generally flat and often have a lot of open space, they make a perfect canvas for projection effects.
-While you can great results by projecting digital decorations directly onto your wall, here are a few ideas that will help you take your displays to the next level.
+While you can get great results by projecting AtmosFX Decorations directly onto your wall, here are a few ideas that will help you take your displays to the next level.

 Light surfaces are better for projecting